 12 Tricks to Rid Your Home of Dust

-Next time you dust you can try a few homemade tricks that will make that unpleasant job much easier.
-In addition to that, you’ll avoid using chemical products that can be harmful to your health
+Next time you dust your home, you can try a few homemade tricks that will make that unpleasant job much easier.
+In addition to that, you’ll avoid using chemical products that can be harmful to your health.

 Dust is a volatile substance that’s present in most environments and usually reaches the interior of your house through the doors and on the soles of your shoes.

-Its presence not only mars the appearance of your furniture and other items, but over the long term it can also cause a problem for your respiratory health.
+Its presence not only mars the appearance of your furniture and other items, but long term, it can also cause a problem for your respiratory health.

 Although not everyone has an allergic reaction to dust, over time it can affect the health of your lungs and even weaken your immune system.

-The most worrisome aspect is that it will inevitably build up around your house, making it necessary to clean and remove it.
+The most worrisome aspect is that it will inevitably build up around your house.
+Furthermore, making it necessary to clean and remove it.